rtuhpc/hpc-platform/doc/lti.md

 When connected to the HPC login node (Linux machine), [THIS GUIDE](https://hpc-guide.rtu.lv/07_job_managment.html) should be used for cluster command reference.
 Please bear in mind that the LTI-CLI tool has limited functionality, and only basic job commands such as qsub, qstat, and qdel will work.

+The following video (in Latvian) demonstrated how to use LTI on MOODLE to access the HPC cluster.
+The video is from an early stage of the tool development, so it may not reflect the latest functionality.

+<iframe src="https://player.vimeo.com/video/893010518?h=9ebfbdea00" width="640" height="564" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

 ## Introduction to Learning Tools Interoperability (LTI)
 *For Instructional Designers creating content <br>
 and Instructors teaching High-Performance Computing (HPC)*